 3.7.4.4.
 Exclusions.
 The cost for projects undertaken in connection with requests for interconnection or transmission service under Sections II, III, IV or V of the Tariff will be governed solely by the applicable cost allocation methods associated with those requests under the Tariff.

-4. Regional Planning Process
+4. Interconnection Wide Planning Process

 4.1.
 Transmission Provider is a member of WECC and supports the work of WECC TEPPC.
-NTTG may utilize WECC TEPPC for consolidation and completion of congestion and Economic Congestion Studies, base cases, and other regional planning.
-NTTG may coordinate with other neighboring sub-regional planning groups directly, through joint study teams, or through the regional process.
+NTTG may utilize WECC TEPPC for consolidation and completion of congestion and Economic Congestion Studies, base cases, and other interconnection wide planning.
+NTTG may coordinate with other neighboring regional planning groups directly, through joint study teams, or through the interconnection wide process.
 Eligible Customers and stakeholders may participate directly in the WECC processes, pursuant to participation requirements defined by WECC TEPPC, or participate indirectly through the Transmission Provider via development of

 the Transmission System Plan or through the NTTG process as outlined above in Section 3.

 4.2.
 Transmission Provider Coordination.
-Transmission Provider will coordinate with WECC TEPPC for regional planning through its participation in NTTG.
-Transmission Provider will also use NTTG to coordinate with neighboring sub-regional planning groups including the CAISO, WestConnect, NWPP and Columbia Grid.
-The goal of NTTG’s coordination on a regional basis on behalf of Transmission Provider is to (1) share system plans to ensure that they are simultaneously feasible and otherwise use consistent assumptions and data, and (2) identify system enhancements that could relieve congestion or integrate new resources.
-A description of the regional planning process is located in the Transmission Provider’s transmission planning business practice, available at: http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf.
+Transmission Provider will coordinate with WECC TEPPC for interconnection wide planning through its participation in NTTG.
+Transmission Provider will also use NTTG to coordinate with neighboring regional planning groups including the CAISO, WestConnect, NWPP and Columbia Grid.
+The goal of NTTG’s coordination on a interconnection wide basis on behalf of Transmission Provider is to (1) share system plans to ensure that they are simultaneously feasible and otherwise use consistent assumptions and data, and (2) identify system enhancements that could relieve congestion or integrate new resources.
+A description of the interconnection wide planning process is located in the Transmission Provider’s transmission planning business practice, available at: [participant’s Planning Business Practice].

 4.3.
 Study Process.
 WECC TEPPC’s transmission planning protocol and information is available on the WECC website.
-A link to the WECC TEPPC process is maintained in the transmission planning business practice, available at http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf
+A link to the WECC TEPPC process is maintained in the transmission planning business practice, available at [participant’s Planning Business Practice]

 and on the Transmission Provider’s OASIS.

 4.4.
 Stakeholder Participation.
-Stakeholders have access to the regional planning process through NTTG’s public Planning Meetings, other sub-regional planning groups, and WECC at their discretion.
+Stakeholders have access to the regional planning process through NTTG’s public Planning Meetings, other regional planning groups, and WECC at their discretion.

 4.5.
 Economic Congestion Studies.
 Transmission Provider will support, directly and through its participation in NTTG, the WECC TEPPC processes to prioritize and complete regional economic congestion studies requested by customers and stakeholders to each member transmission provider in each calendar year within the Western Electricity Coordinating Council’s footprint as outlined in the standardized mechanism.
 Eligible Customers and stakeholders must submit all Economic Congestion Study Requests to the Transmission Provider pursuant to Section 2.7 of this Attachment K or directly to another party to the NTTG Funding Agreement.
 All Economic Congestion Study Requests received by the Transmission Provider will be categorized pursuant to Section 2.7 of this Attachment K.

 4.6.
 Dispute Resolution.
-Regional dispute resolution will be pursuant to the process developed by WECC.
+Interconnection wide dispute resolution will be pursuant to the process developed by WECC.
 Nothing contained in this Section 4.6 shall restrict the rights of any party to file a complaint with the Commission under relevant provisions of the Federal Power Act.

 4.7.
 Cost Allocation.
-A Western Interconnection regional cost allocation methodology does not exist, therefore cost allocations for regional transmission projects, will be addressed on a case by case basis by parties participating in the project.
+A Western interconnection wide cost allocation methodology does not exist, therefore cost allocations for interconnection wide transmission projects, will be addressed on a case by case basis by parties participating in the project.

 Exhibit A